pineboat/pineboat.github.io/about.md

 ---
 layout: page
 title: About
-excerpt: "Know more about what's driving pineboat."
+excerpt: "A blog for technology users and developers.
+Know more about what's driving pineboat."
 permalink: /about/
 ---
 ## Why